italoosorio/SilkBuilder-Doc/tags/Chart.md

 ### titlePlace
 Sets the title's position<br>Default Value: *top*.
 ### type
-Sets the chart's type using values from https://www.chartjs.org/docs/latest/charts/area.html.<br>Default Value: *bar*.
+Sets the chart's type.
+The values can be: bar, line, pie, and doughnut.
+Uses values from https://www.chartjs.org/docs/latest/charts/.<br>Default Value: *bar*.
 ### dataSource<sup>*</sup>
 Sets the dataSource providing the data to be used to populate the chart.<br>Default Value: *Empty*.
 ### labelColumn<sup>*</sup>